 At this point, Barnett starts to trail off and Tom Grieve says something before both mics cut out.
 There’s a few beats of silence from both announcers and then the broadcast resumes as normal.

 I was only half paying attention as this went on, so I wasn’t entirely sure if I had heard what I thought I had heard.
 Now that it’s been confirmed, I can say that it was the single weirdest moment of live broadcasting that I can remember.

 My first thought was that it may be something medical (like a stroke), but everything seemed fine after he and TAG laid out for a moment.
 I don’t think anybody wishes that kind of ill on Barnett, even if fans do sometimes rag on him for his style and occasional brain cramp.
 I’ll be keeping an eye out for news and hoping for the best.

 - Tomorrow’s game should be interesting, if only because Josh Hamilton is expected to be back in the line-up and Edinson Volquez is expected to be pitching for San Diego.
 For those of you unawares, Volquez was sent to the Reds as part of the deal that brought Jamilton to Texas.
 As far as I know, they’ve never faced one another.

 Tomorrow’s game is another late start (9:05 Arlington time) on FSSW.
 Scott Feldman will take the hill and try, yet again, to secure his first win of the season.

 You stay classy, Rangers fans.

-Tags: Adrian Beltre Cameron Maybin Dave Barnett David Murphy Featured Jason Marquis Joe Nathan Josh Hamilton Leonys Martin Mark Lowe Matt Harrison Michael Young Mike Adams Mike Napoli Nelson Cruz Popular San Diego Padres Texas Rangers
+Tags: Adrian Beltre Cameron Maybin Dave Barnett David Murphy Jason Marquis Joe Nathan Josh Hamilton Leonys Martin Mark Lowe Matt Harrison Michael Young Mike Adams Mike Napoli Nelson Cruz San Diego Padres Texas Rangers